waynodiablo/Oystercard/pills/learning_at_makers.md

 * Some of these learning skills will be general: learning to research, to get information into a format in which you can manipulate it, learning to teach someone else, learning to abstract...

-* Ultimately, learning to to reflect on what you're doing and figure out ways to do it better next time.
+* Ultimately, learning to reflect on what you're doing and figure out ways to do it better next time.

 ## Self-led learning